 };

-const renderBlock = (block: BlockWithChildren): React.ReactNode => {
+before we create react components for it.const renderBlock = (block: BlockWithChildren): React.ReactNode => {

 const childblocks: BlockWithChildren[] = block.has_children